Tariqyahya123/EksWithTerraform/README.md

 &ensp;

 ## Step 3: Set the keypair to be used by bastion host.

+Make sure you have an already existing keypair in your aws account, since this terraform code will not create a key pair.
+It will use an already existing keypair from your account.

 Replace "PLACEHOLDER" in line 22 in EksWithTerraform/bastionhost.tf with the name of your key pair.